justinrgarrard/world-of-naevis.net/docs/the_frontier/monstrosities/undead.md

 ---
 layout: default
 title: Undead
-parent: Greenlands
+parent: Monstrosities
 grand_parent: The Frontier
 ---

 # Undead

+{: .language}
+> **Abyssal**
+>
+> Undead can only speak, understand, read, and write [Abyssal](../../more/languages/secret).

 #### Natural Undead

 When a practitioner of magic dies, an undead creature will occasionally arise in their place.
 Ghosts are the most common, followed by revenants and vampires.
-These creatures bear a resemblance to their creator but possess no relation to their creator.
-They are bestial, barely cognizant things driven by hunger or emotion.
+These creatures bear a resemblance to their creator but possess no actual relation.
+They are bestial, barely cognizant things driven by hunger or emotion, with no inherited memories or powers.

 #### Necromantic Constructs